SleyAI/Biomedical-Segmentation-with-PyTorch/README.md

 ### Evaluation

 Further evaluation needs to be done in the future.
-For now the net reached a Accuracy of 87% (Dice Coefficient of 0.87) on a small validation set.
+For now the net reached an Accuracy of 87% (Dice Coefficient of 0.87) on a small validation set.

 ### Some notes about hardware